mrled/progfiguration/docs/src/user-reference/progfigsite/rootmembers.rst

 ``hoststore``
     An implementation of the :class:`progfiguration.inventory.invstores.HostStore` protocol.
     Progfiguration core ships with
-    :class:`progfiguration.sitehelpers.memhosts.MemoryHostStore`,
+    :class:`progfiguration.sitehelpers.memhosts.MemoryHostStore`
+    which can be instantiated directly,
+    or via :meth:`progfiguration.sitehelpers.invconf.hosts_conf` and a configuration file.
-    and sites are free to implement their own.
+    Sites are free to implement their own alternative.

 ``secretstore``
     An implementation of the :class:`progfiguration.inventory.invstores.SecretStore` protocol.
     Progfiguration core ships with
     :class:`progfiguration.sitehelpers.agesecrets.AgeSecretStore`,
+    which can be instantiated directly,
+    or via :meth:`progfiguration.sitehelpers.invconf.secrets_conf` and a configuration file.
-    and sites are free to implement their own.
+    Sites are free to implement their own alternative.

 ``mint_version()``
     A function that takes no arguments and returns a valid pip version number.